“Everyone thinks of changing the world, but no one thinks of changing himself.” — Leo Tolstoy

 All that just seems… I am unsure… pointless?
 That isn’t the right word.
 It’s too strong.
 I will eventually write about the ideas I had.
 But for now, there seems to be bigger things going on in the world, and I lack motivation… that’s a me issue, though.

 I am an amateur historian.
 I majored in it in college; and though I didn’t pursue it in grad school, history has always remained with me in spirit.
-If one studies it intently and purposefully, you will realize there is nothing new under the sun.
+If one studies it intently and purposefully, they will realize there is nothing new under the sun.

 Marcus Aurelius reminded himself: